CapricanDRJ/HadesStarCommunityData/docs/corp/a7da1f6bd313248b8b6e68a1826bffb463c0e4977776708b28d97199f878b88c/index.md

 ```
 Welcome to the Syndicate!
-After conquering the economy in SimCompanies, its time to corporatize the galaxy!
+After conquering the economy in SimCompanie
+s, its time to corporatize the galaxy!

 White star participation is only for those in the discord.
-No exceptions.
+No excepti
+ons.}
 ```
 ### [Discord](https://discord.gg/B3N5by8zUb)
 ### Whitestar Bonus ✅